- Home

 Leaving before retirement or opting out

-If you stop contributing into the pension scheme before retirement age, you will only have a few options to choose from.
+Currently, if you stop contributing into the pension scheme before retirement age, you will only have a few options to choose from.
 You may have stopped either because you are no longer a councillor or because you opted out of paying any more contributions.

 If you have paid LGPS contributions for less than three months, whether you are under or over age 50, you will not have built up a pension benefit.